dookbook/dookbook-doc-webfrontend/en/form_element.md

 and **width** attributes to define the size of the image in pixels.
 - `month`: A control for entering a month and year, with no time zone.
 - `number`: A control for entering a number.
-- `password`: A single-line text field whose value is obscured.
-Use the **maxlength** and **minlength** attributes to specify the maximum length of the value that can be entered.

-!!! warn "Don't try this at home"
-    Note: Any forms involving sensitive information like passwords (e.g. login forms) should be served over HTTPS; Firefox now implements multiple mechanisms to warn against insecure login forms — see Insecure passwords.
-Other browsers are also implementing similar mechanisms.

 - `radio`: A radio button, allowing a single value to be selected out of multiple choices.
 - `range`: A control for entering a number whose exact value is not important.
 - `reset`: A button that resets the contents of the form to default values.